coolbutuseless/callme/README.md

 ![](https://img.shields.io/badge/cool-useless-green.svg)
 <!-- badges: end -->

-`{callme}` compiles C code to loadable dynamic libraries callable via `.Call()`.
-This is useful for rapid prototyping of C code.
+`{callme}` compiles C code and generates wrappers so that the C code can be called easily from R.

-Code is defined in a character string, and must be valid C code callable via `.Call()`.
+Code is defined in a character string, and must be valid C code matching R’s `.Call()` syntax.

 Features:

-- Simple.
-Purpose is to support `.Call()` only.
+- Supports `.Call()` syntax only.
-- Straightforward.
-Requires user to submit complete C code - including header `#include` directives.
+- User submits complete C code - including functino declaration and header `#include` directives.
-- Flexible.
-Includes explicit handling for `PKG_CPPFLAGS` and `PKG_LIBS`
-  for setting C pre-processor flags, and library linking flags so code can link to other libraries installed on the system.
+- Explicit handling for `PKG_CPPFLAGS` and `PKG_LDFLAGS` for setting C pre-processor flags, and library linking flags so code can link to other libraries installed on the system.
 - Generates R functions to call the compiled C functions.
 - Multiple functions allowed in a single code block.

 ### What’s in the box

-- `callme(code, cpp_flags = NULL, ld_flags = NULL, env = .GlobalEnv, verbosity = 0)`
+- `callme(code, PKG_CPPFLAGS = NULL, PKG_LDFLAGS = NULL, env = .GlobalEnv, verbosity = 0)`
   compile the `code` and assign R functions into the nominated `env` in R.